-The adult human heart is about as big as two clenched fists and weighs about 11 ounces.
-It pumps oxygen and nutrient-rich blood through the arteries to vital organs, including your brain and tissues.
+The heart pumps oxygen and nutrient-rich blood through the arteries to vital organs, including your brain and tissues.
 Cardiovascular disease (CVD) is an umbrella term used to describe conditions that affect the heart and blood vessels (also known as the vascular system).

-Heart failure: A strong heart pumps blood throughout the body.
-A weakened heart is unable to do an efficient pumping job.
-If a heart cannot pump enough blood, heart failure may occur.
+Heart failure: If a heart cannot pump enough blood, heart failure may occur.

 The following types of cardiovascular diseases that affect the blood vessels may impact people with renal disease:

-Atherosclerosis: When arteries become clogged with an accumulation of cholesterol, fat and calcium (also known as plaque), this can lead to a condition called atherosclerosis.
-As plaque forms along the walls of the artery, the artery becomes less flexible.
-Also, the passageway inside the artery becomes smaller, making it difficult for blood to flow freely.
+Atherosclerosis: When arteries become clogged with an accumulation of cholesterol, fat and calcium (also known as plaque), this can lead to atherosclerosis.
 A stroke or heart attack can occur if the accumulation of plaque is thick and the artery becomes so clogged that blood cannot get through it.

 High blood pressure: High blood pressure (also known as hypertension) occurs when blood is pushed through the arteries at an increased pressure.
-When blood pressure is too high, the walls of the arteries can become weakened and also cause complications such as stroke or heart attack.
+This may cause stroke or heart attack.

 Anemia: Anemia is when your body does not have enough red blood cells.
 The kidneys manufacture a hormone called erythropoietin, which tells the bone marrow to make more red blood cells.
 If your kidneys are damaged, your erythropoietin levels can fall, and your body will not make enough red blood cells.

 High blood pressure: The kidneys make renin, which is an enzyme that helps control blood pressure.
-When blood pressure is too low, healthy kidneys release renin to stimulate different hormones that increase blood pressure.
-Damaged kidneys may release too much renin, which can lead to high blood pressure.
-High blood pressure increases the risk of heart attack, congestive heart failure and stroke.
+Damaged kidneys may release too much renin, which can lead to high blood pressure and may increase the risk of heart attack, congestive heart failure and stroke.

-Calcium-phosphate levels: Different studies have suggested a link between the calcium and phosphorus levels in patients undergoing dialysis and the hardening of the coronary arteries.
-Healthy kidneys help keep calcium and phosphorus levels in balance.
-But damaged kidneys cannot do this.
-Often, there is too much phosphorus and calcium in the blood.
-When this happens, there is a risk for coronary artery disease.
+Calcium-phosphate levels: Damaged kidneys cannot keep calcium and phosphorus levels in balance.
+Often, there’s too much phosphorus and calcium in the blood.
+When this happens, there’s a risk for coronary artery disease.

 Diabetes and high blood pressure are the two leading causes of kidney disease.
 Here is how each can affect your heart and lead to cardiovascular disease:

-Diabetes: Diabetes is a condition where excess sugar remains in the bloodstream.
-This sugar can damage the blood vessels not only in the kidneys but elsewhere in the body, including the major blood vessels that feed the muscles of the heart.
+Diabetes: Diabetes is a condition where excess sugar remains in the bloodstream and can damage the blood vessels in the kidneys and elsewhere in the body.

-High blood pressure: Not only is high blood pressure a complication from diabetes, it is also a cause of kidney disease.
+High blood pressure: Not only is high blood pressure a complication from diabetes, it’s also a cause of kidney disease.
 Too much pressure can weaken the walls of the blood vessels, which can lead to a stroke.

 Your doctor may also recommend exercise as part of your treatment program.
-Based on your physical condition, age and other factors, your doctor will suggest activities that are right for you.
 If you smoke, your doctor will recommend that you stop.
-Smoking increases your risk of cardiovascular disease, and can cause other complications.
+Smoking may increase your risk of cardiovascular disease, and can cause other complications.